gabrielgoulart-b/SquidBu/README.md

         *   `PRINTER_IP`: The IP address of your Bambu Lab printer on the local network.
         *   `ACCESS_CODE`: The LAN Access Code for your printer (found in its network settings or the Bambu Handy app).
         *   `DEVICE_ID`: The Serial Number of your printer.
+        *   `CAMERA_URL`: The URL for the MJPEG stream.
+            *   If using MJPG-Streamer running locally (see step 5), use something like `http://127.0.0.1:8080/?action=stream` (adjust the port if needed).
+            *   If using another source (IP camera, printer's own stream if accessible), put the direct URL.
-        *   `CAMERA_URL`: The full URL for your camera's MJPEG stream (e.g., `http://192.168.X.Y:ZZZZ/?action=stream`).
-If not using, you can leave the example value.
+            *   If not using, you can leave the example value.
         *   `SECRET_KEY`: A long, random secret key for Flask session security. **Important:** Generate a secure key!
 You can use Python:
             ```bash
             # In the terminal, run: